dcwell/PhotogPortfolio/README.md

 This repo contains all files/assets from my web design project used to create my portfolio website.

-Summary contained in ProjectSummary document contained in this repo.
+Summary of projects in "ProjectSummary" document.